Amyloidosis - hereditary; Familial amyloidosis

 Specific conditions include:

-A liver transplant may be helpful.
+Treatment to improve the function of damaged organs will help relieve some symptoms of hereditary amyloidosis.
+A liver transplant may be helpful to reduce the creation of harmful amyloid proteins.
 Talk to your health care provider about treatments.

 Gertz MA.
 Amyloidosis.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 179.